-Fexofenadine also known as Allegra, is an antihistamine pharmaceutical drug that is often used to treat such illnesses as hay fever, allergy symptoms, and urticarial.
+Fexofenadine, also known as Allegra, is an antihistamine pharmaceutical drug that is often used to treat such illnesses as hay fever, allergy symptoms, and urticaria.
 The drug was developed as a safer alternative to terfenadine and it’s arrhythmogenic effects.

 Dr. Raymond Woosley’s discovery of Allegra is a product of his lifelong advocacy for safer medical therapies and practice.
-With Allegra, Dr. Woosley was able to develop a safer, non-sedating drug while simultaniously demonstrating the potentially life-threatening side effects of other antihistamines in circulation at the time.
+With Allegra, Woosley was able to develop a safer, non-sedating drug while simultaneously demonstrating the potentially life-threatening side effects of other antihistamines in circulation at the time.

-Beyond his research, Dr. Woosley is one of the cheif architects behind the Centers for Education and Research on Therapeutics (CERTs), a national network of federally-funded centers designed to improve outcomes in medical therapeutics.
-Today, Dr. Woosley heads crediblemeds.org, an internationally recognized online portal for healthcare providers, research scientists and the public that fosters the safe use of medicines.
+Beyond his research, Woosley is one of the chief architects of the Centers for Education and Research on Therapeutics (CERTs), a national network of federally funded centers designed to improve outcomes in medical therapeutics.
+Today, Woosley heads CredibleMeds.org, an internationally recognized online portal for health care providers, research scientists and the public that fosters the safe use of medicines.